 - Outdoor: will have larger wheels for dealing with uneven terrain, as well as suspension to make the drive more comfortable.
 Can usually be used indoors, too, but their larger size may mean they won’t fit through some doorways.

 - Indoor/outdoor: designed to offer the best of both worlds.
 Will not be as light and portable as some models, nor as robust as others, but may provide a good balance of features.

+Wheelchairs can often be customised to suit the user.
 Wheelchair manufacturers tend to be more flexible than mobility scooter makers when it comes to customising their products.
-There are many things you can often choose or adjust.
+So there are several things you can often add, adjust or adapt to suit you.

 - Seats: often available in different lengths and widths, or a firmer seat can be custom built.
 Support or cushioning can be added to give more postural support.